cicsdev/cics-async-api-fetch-child-example/ARTICLE.md

     DEFINE TRANSACTION(ASCH) GROUP(ASYNC) PROGRAM(ASCHILD)

-A basic principle of this kind of concurrency model is that we should treat the different computational "things" in the system as discrete systems that have their own non-shared memory, and communicate by passing messages.
-This type of model is the subject of a future article, but for now we can know that it means we should be able to write the parent and child programs separately, as long as we agree on the interfaces.
-We'll first create the parent program, and then the child program.
+A basic principle of this kind of concurrency model is that we should treat the different computational entities in the system as discrete systems that have their own non-shared memory, and communicate by passing messages.
+This type of model will be the subject of a future article, but for now all we need to know is that it means we can write the parent and child programs separately, as long as we agree on the interfaces.
+We'll start with the parent program, and then the child program.

 ## The Parent Program

-Since this example is highlighting the two new APIs, I'll skip over the screen reading parts of the program.
+Since this example is highlighting the two new API commands, I'll skip over the screen reading parts of the program.
 We just need to assume that when we invoke the parent program by running a transaction from a CICS terminal, we'll also pass the name of the child transaction to run, as well as an integer.
 We'll start with a struct to store this integer (which we pull from the screen input):

     struct container {